 - Shorts and skirts may be no shorter than mid-thigh, as measured by a hand length from the top of the knee.
 Shirts and tops may not expose bare midriffs, bare shoulders, nor be deeply or narrowly cut in the front, back, or under the arms.
+Students are not allowed to pull their sleeves down and to expose bare shoulders.
+Shorts/pants that have slits must not have skin exposed in areas that would be against dress code.
+If that is the case, the student must wear a covering underneath.
 Tank tops, halter tops, spaghetti straps, and strapless tops are not acceptable.
 All shirts must have sleeves.
 Clothing that exposes undergarments will not be tolerated for males or females.
 Exceptions to this rule may include spirit clothing and athletic uniforms with prior administrative approval. - Bare feet are never acceptable.
 In the interest of safety, shoes must be worn at all times.
 Closed shoes are to be worn for any type of physical activity, such as physical education, cheer practice, weight lifting, etc. - Jewelry or ornamentation shall not be worn if it presents a safety hazard to self and/or others. - Defamatory writing, obscene language or symbols, or symbols of drugs, sex, or alcohol on clothing or jewelry are expressly prohibited. - Tattoos displaying defamatory writing, obscene language or symbols, or symbols of drugs, sex, or alcohol must be covered. - Gang-related items or personalization are not permitted. - Hair nets, bandanas, skullcaps and do-rags may not be worn.
-Exceptions to this rule may include spirit clothing and athletic uniforms with prior administrative approval. - Sunglasses and hats may not be worn inside of any building. - Pajamas and slippers may not be worn. - Clothing with vulgar or suggestive language (including doubleentendres) or clothing with gang, drug, alcohol, death, weapon, sexual or inflammatory references (including logos from "Skin Industries") is not permitted.
+Exceptions to this rule may include spirit clothing and athletic uniforms with prior administrative approval.

-• Baggy or sagging pants that expose undergarments are not permitted.
+- Sunglasses and head coverings may not be worn inside of any building. - Pajamas and slippers may not be worn. - Clothing with vulgar or suggestive language (including doubleentendres) or clothing with gang, drug, alcohol, death, weapon, sexual or inflammatory references (including logos from "Skin Industries") is not permitted. - Baggy or sagging pants that expose undergarments are not permitted.
 Cutoffs, hanging belts, straps on bibs, chains of any kind are not permitted.

-Apparel or accessories that could be used as a weapon, such as spiked jewelry, hat, wallets, arm, wrist or neckbands with spikes or chains is not permitted.
+Apparel or accessories that could be used as a weapon, such as spiked jewelry, hat, Head-covering, wallets, arm, wrist or neckbands with spikes or chains is not permitted.